alexnikxx/alexnikxx/README.md

 ## Hello 🦕
-My name is Aleksandra Nikiforova.
-I am currently a student at the Apple Developer Academy in Naples, Italy.
-I'm starting my journey in developing applications in the Swift language.
+I’m Sasha, an iOS-developer.
+My professional journey began in October’22 at the Apple Developer Academy in Naples, where I was introduced to the brave new world of app development.
+I’m currently looking for a new role where I can grow, refine my skills, and continue to improve.

 ## Values
-I value constant development and love for what you do, which is why I am now enjoying learning SwiftUI.
-I started learning from scratch in September 2022, and now I continue to improve my skills in creating a user-friendly product with a focus on creative idea and intuitive interface.
+I believe a good developer brings everything people need into one place, freeing them from the endless search for a better experience by creating something simple and intuitive.
+That’s the kind of professional I aspire to be.
+People are the greatest strength in this world, and I look forward to making new connections so we can inspire and support each other to create amazing things.

-You'll find my personal projects, open-source contributions, and experiments on my GitHub profile.
+Here you'll find my personal projects, open-source contributions, and experiments so feel free to look around and connect!